Pine Cones Process Art Activity for Preschoolers

 Make a Christmas tree by stamping graduated rows with a pine cone top.

-Make a trunk with a single leaf from a pine cone.
+- Make a trunk by gluing a single leaf from a pine cone to the base of the tree.

 The colors and patterns or the finished artwork will be fun to display at home or in the classroom!